Rdatatable/data.table/GOVERNANCE.md

 * How to obtain this role: (1) merge into master a PR adding role="cre" to DESCRIPTION, and (2) submit updated package to CRAN (previous CRAN maintainer will have to confirm change by email to CRAN).
 * How this role is recognized: credited via role="cre" in DESCRIPTION, so they appear as Maintainer on CRAN.

+## Community Engagement Coordinator

+* Definition: An individual who is involved in the project but does **not** also occupy the Committer or CRAN Maintainer role.
+In charge of maintaining The Raft blog, preparing Seal of Approval Applications, addressing Code of Conduct violations, and planning social or community events.

+* How to obtain this role: Contact the current Community Engagement Coordinator.

+* How this role is recognized: Holds the Owner role in the [rdatatable-community organization](https://github.com/orgs/rdatatable-community/people) on GitHub.

 # Decision-making processes

 ## Definition of Consensus